1762757171/CategoryPrioritization/README.md

 # CategoryPrioritization
-UnrealEngine plugin that allows you to bring specific directories to the top of the object details panel.
+UnrealEngine plugin that allows you to bring specific categories to the top of the object details panel.

 ## Usage
 Declare in class metadata: